THE EBRE LANGUAGE –

 The scholars whose work I read for this article used grammatical analysis to distinguish the true meaning of the word bereshit.
 If you want to read about it, go to: http://kehillatisrael.net/docs/dt/dt_bereshit.html.

-This is the third Ebre letter and is similar to the third Biblical Hebrew letter.
+This is the third letter in Ebre.
 It corresponds to the letter G in English.

 Pronunciation.
 The gi is always pronounced, and always has a hard G sound, as in our word go.
-It is not pronounced like the English word ginger.
+For example, it is not pronounced like the English word ginger.

-Words beginning with gi may have to do with ego traits.
+Words with gi in Ebre often have to do with structures of some kind.

 Great.
-This is also a word in Ebre and describes a quality of a structure or thing.
+This English word is also a word in Ebre and describes a quality of a structure of some kind.

 This is the fourth letter in the Ebre language.
 It is related to the English letter D.